Taking quantisation seriously: a farewell to waves: The Kapitza-Dirac effect

-All our descriptive difficulties vanish if we discuss the KDE completely in terms of particle interactions where the diffraction element is a participant.
+We can explain the KDE completely in terms of particle interactions where the diffraction element is an active participant, we do not need to invoke any waviness.
+This is achieved by treating the diffraction element itself as a quantum system.
 Notably, we cannot actually describe the KDE without reference to particle properties, as even a wave picture must use particle interactions with the electric field to explain the wave's phase shifts~\cite{Batelaan_2000}.
-However, in optical diffraction, a wave explanation treats the grating as a completely classical barrier to propagation and requires no reference to particle properties except at the point of detection.
+However, in barrier diffraction, a wave explanation treats the grating as a completely classical barrier to propagation and requires no reference to particle properties except at the point of detection.
 Perhaps we can symmetrise the KDE and other diffraction scenarios with a quantum description of the diffraction element?
 If possible, we would no longer require the physically inconsistent wave explanation.
-Furthermore, it would show that assigning a wave nature to particles is contingent on regarding the diffraction element as classical.
+Furthermore, it would show that assigning a wave nature to quantum objects is contingent on regarding the diffraction element as classical.